-There are three lenders in the program: Freedom Mortgage, US Bank, and Wells Fargo.
-While Columbia does not specifically endorse these lenders, all three are familiar with the complexities of faculty salaries, royalties, etc. with regard to obtaining a mortgage.
+There are currently three lenders in the program: Chase, Citizens Bank, and TD Bank.
+While Columbia does not specifically endorse these lenders, they are familiar with the programs and benefits available to faculty and staff, as well as the complexities of academic incomes.

 The program was instituted in 2006, and participating lenders are selected periodically through an extensive vetting process conducted by a committee that consists of senior administrators in Arts & Sciences, Business School, Law School, Finance, General Counsel, Human Resources, and the Office of the Provost.

 Always have a fully-vetted (all documents reviewed by a lender) pre-approval, and all personal financing in place, as soon in advance as possible before making any purchasing decisions.